Chapter 2 : Burnt

 “I don’t understand, Agatha.
 I mean, was there something wrong with the spaghetti?
 Aidan ate it!"

-Aidan would eat a rock if he was hungry enough, but that’s beside the point.
+Aidan would eat a rock if he were hungry enough, but that was beside the point.
 “No, Mum, there wasn’t anything wrong with it,” I lied.
 “It’s just...
 I wasn’t hungry.”

 Truth is, Mum’s spaghetti had been horrendous.
 I had tried one bite and was practically keeling over on the floor, ready to die.
 So instead of eating it, I had waited until after Mum and Arnold were asleep to order a Chinese takeaway and then scarf it down in my room.